Tesla ends 'Spartan diet,' seeks up to $2.3 billion from share, debt issues

 For over a year, Musk had insisted that the money-losing Silicon Valley automaker had no need for a capital raise, saying that high Model 3 volume and efficiency would push the company to profit in all quarters of 2019.
 That changed with a $702 million loss in the first quarter, and warnings that profit would be delayed until the latter half of the year.

-“I don’t think raising capital should be a substitute for making the company operate more effectively,” said Musk last month, suggesting that a capital raise could be near.
-“It’s healthy to be on a Spartan diet for a while.”
-[L3N22657Y]
+Raising capital should not be a substitute for operating effectively, Musk said last month, suggesting that a capital raise could be near.
+“It’s healthy to be on a Spartan diet for a while,” he said.

-Before Tesla’s announcement on Thursday, however, analysts speculating about a capital raise had cautioned that the company had missed optimal timing - last year’s third quarter, when the company posted a profit - and now would be negotiating with banks in a weakened position following disappointing results.
+Before Tesla’s announcement on Thursday, however, analysts speculating about a capital raise had cautioned that the company had missed optimal timing - last year’s third quarter, when the company posted a profit.

-Tesla has reported four profitable quarters since it went public in June 2010, and has repeatedly pushed back forecasts for sustained profit.
+Tesla has reported four profitable quarters since it went public in June 2010.

-Tesla has made a series of moves to rework pricing strategies for its cars following the reduction of a federal tax credit for Tesla buyers to $3,750 a car from $7,500.
+The company has made a series of moves to rework pricing strategies for its cars following the reduction of a $7,500 federal tax credit for Tesla buyers by half, a decline that hurt first-quarter deliveries.

-Its deliveries fell in the first quarter after the reduction of the tax break.
-Musk has downplayed the impact and said demand for Tesla vehicles is strong.
-However, the company has stopped disclosing the size of the order bank for the Model 3.

 Musk also has been distracted by a public feud with U.S. regulators.
 Shares in the company have dropped 28 percent since the beginning of the year.

-Tesla has raised funds through bank loans, several rounds of equity sales, convertible notes, a junk bond sale, securitization of its vehicle leases and solar asset-backed notes.
+Throughout its history, Tesla has raised funds through bank loans, equity sales, convertible notes, a junk bond sale, securitization of its vehicle leases and solar asset-backed notes.

-Convertible bonds, a form of debt that permits an issuer to repay its creditors in new stock rather than cash if certain conditions are met, have been among Tesla’s most preferred vehicles for raising capital.
+Convertible bonds, which permit an issuer to repay creditors in new stock rather than cash if certain conditions are met, have been among Tesla’s most preferred vehicles for raising capital.
 They typically allow a borrower to raise capital at a lower interest rate than an ordinary bond because the investor has the potential for a greater return should the conversion terms be met.

 The convertible notes announced on Thursday are seen carrying a coupon rate of between 1.5% and 2.0% with a conversion premium of between 27.5% and 32.5% over the reference price for Tesla shares at the time of the sale, according to a trader who saw preliminary marketing materials for the deal.

-In March of this year, Tesla had to repay a $920 million convertible in cash because the stock failed to reach the conversion price of around $360 per share.
+In March, Tesla had to repay a $920 million convertible in cash because the stock failed to reach the conversion price of around $360 per share.
 Only one of the convertibles it or its Solar City unit have issued has met the terms for conversion.

 The yield on Tesla’s existing $1.8-billion junk bond fell to its lowest level in over a month at just over 8 percent on Thursday after the news, roughly 2.7 percentage points above its 5.3 percent coupon.